Let us begin at the beginning, in a time before we even had mobile phones: a time of minerals, meteorites, fossils and (cue menacing music) dinosaurs.

 Meteorites and fossils

-Room 5 is the meterorite collection – the world’s largest – with a 300kg monster from 1866 greeting you as you enter, and lots of interactive displays, particularly around the walls.
+Gallery 5 is the meteorite collection – the world’s largest – with an almost 300 kg monster from 1866 greeting you as you enter, and lots of interactive displays, particularly around the walls.

 I made the mistake of viewing the impact simulator, which happened to pick a spot for a meteorite “landing” near my apartment (which was completely destroyed).

-Now, fossilised amphibian footprints are fine and dandy, but let’s be honest, we’ve all seen Jurassic Park so “bring on the big beasts”…
+Now, fossilised amphibian footprints are fine and dandy, but let’s be honest, we’ve all seen Jurassic Park, so

-Room 10 is the one you’ve been waiting for with its life-size skeletons.
-But don’t skip Room 9 in particular.
-There’s a near complete fossil of a Mesohippus, a forerunner of the modern horse, and the lower jaw of a Deinotherium.
-Lower jaws might sounds uninspiring, until you realise how much dental floss you’d need to keep those mighty tusks in shape.
+- The lower jaw of a Deinotherium.
+Lower jaw might sounds uninspiring, until you realise how much dental floss you’d need to keep those mighty tusks in shape

-Anyway, on to to Room 10 for your Diplodocus, Iguanadon and similar, and the most inappropriately named dinosaur Allosaurus fragilis.
+- Skeletons of a Diplodocus, Iguanadon and similar, and the most inappropriately named dinosaur, Allosaurus fragilis.

-Before you leave Room 10, do take the time to check the exit area that returns you direct to the entrance hall.
-There’s a tent built from a mammoth and a display of gold jewellery that dates back as far as the 4th millennium BC.
+Before you leave the dinosaur area, do take the time to check the exit that returns you direct to the entrance hall.
+A display of gold jewellery that dates back as far as the 4th millennium BC; the gold discs of Stollhof are the second oldest gold items ever found in the world.

-It begins in Room 11 with the obligatory pottery, tools, jewellery and similar.
-Do pop into the sideroom though.
-This is where the Venus of Willendorf (pictured left on the poster) lives.
+They begin with the obligatory pottery, tools, jewellery and similar.
+Do pop into the side room in Gallery 11, though.
+This is where the Venus of Willendorf (pictured above on the poster) lives.

 The Venus figure is actually one of the oldest human statues in the world, dating back over 29,000 years.
 Her neighbour is equally impressive.
 “Fanny” or the “figurine from Stratzing” is 36,000 years old.